davidayalas/aws-s3-select-lambda/README.md

 # Context

-* To find the simplest way to publish dynamic microservices (only READ)
+* Find the simplest way to publish dynamic microservices (only READ)
-* In our production use cases, we use an API Gateway Custom Authorizer that includes in the request the user querying the service.
-Then, it's easy to filter data in the SQL for that user.
+* In our production uses cases, we use an API Gateway Custom Authorizer that includes in the request the user querying the service.
+Then, it's easy to filter data in the SQL Expression for that user.
 * AWS S3 Select info: https://docs.aws.amazon.com/AmazonS3/latest/dev/selecting-content-from-objects.html

 # Requirements to deploy this demo